MrPowers/mungingdata/docs/pandas/dataframe-cut-category.md

   - "pandas"
 ---

+# Add Category Column to pandas DataFrame with cut

 This post explains how to add a category column to a pandas DataFrame with `cut()`.

 `cut` makes it easy to categorize numerical values in buckets.